DC-x-2003/Comprehensive-SQL-Analysis-of-Pizza-store-sales/README.md

 + order_id: Identifier linking the order to the order details.
 + pizza_id: Identifier linking the order detail to the pizza.
 + quantity: Number of pizzas ordered.

+# SQL Queries

+The analysis involves solving a range of SQL queries, from easy to hard, to extract meaningful insights from the data.
+The queries cover various aspects such as:

++ Total sales by pizza type and size.
++ Most popular pizzas.
++ Sales trends over time.
++ Order frequency and customer preferences.
++ Detailed analysis of ingredients and categories.

+# Findings

+Some of the key findings from the analysis include:

++ The most popular pizza types and sizes.
++ Peak sales periods and trends over time.
++ Customer preferences and ordering patterns.
++ Insights into ingredient usage and pizza categories.

+# Contributing

+If you would like to contribute to this project, please fork the repository and submit a pull request.
+For any issues or suggestions, feel free to open an issue.